Chapter 169 — Traffic Regulations

 Additional Minnesota School Bus Body Standards

-This section sets additional Minnesota standards for school bus bodies including emergency exits, windows, seats, and …
+This section sets additional Minnesota standards for the school bus body that apply on top of the national standards, …

 169.4504